PeARSearch/PeARS-OMD/tests/README.md

 |__ PeARS-OMD-dev (your install for development and test purposes)
 ```

 * Fill in the config file for the test suite.
 A template is available from the *conf/* directory.
-You should copy and fill it in.
+You should first copy the template to your own *test.pears.ini* file:

 ```
 cd conf
 cp test.pears.ini.template test.pears.ini
 ```

-Open the *test.pears.ini* file and fill it in.
+* Open the *test.pears.ini* file and fill it in.
 The TEST\_XML\_URL variable should be set to one of your personal OMD folder.
 You can pick one path from your 'profile' page in the app, preferably one does not contain many files, to avoid having lengthy tests.
+This will be something like *https://onmydisk.net/<username>/<device>/testfolder/*.
 The test username, password and device fields should be set to your On My Disk credentials and the name of the device you are using for testing.
 (This will be the part after your username in the TEST\_XML\_URL variable.)

 ### Backing up